Taylor Walls Player Props: Rays vs. Padres

-On Friday, Taylor Walls (batting .139 in his past 10 games) and the Tampa Bay Rays play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+The Tampa Bay Rays, including Taylor Walls (.216 on-base percentage in past 10 games, 100 points below season-long percentage), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 7:15 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Athletics.
+In his previous appearance, he went 1-for-3 with a double against the Padres.

 Taylor Walls Game Info & Props vs. the Padres